VROOM-Project/vroom-docker/README.md

 `docker build -t vroomvrp/vroom-docker:v1.12.2 --build-arg VROOM_RELEASE=v1.12.0 --build-arg VROOM_EXPRESS_RELEASE=v0.11.0 .`

-> **Note**, you should have access to a self-hosted instance of OSRM, Valhalla or OpenRouteService for the routing server, see e.g. [`docker-compose.yml`](docker-compose.yml) for an example.
+> **Note**, you should have access to a self-hosted instance of OSRM, Valhalla or OpenRouteService for the routing server.

 ## Tagging